Michael Cherney: TWG and founding of the Russian aluminium industry

-Lev Cherny and Boris Berezovsky transactions were through the Bank of New York.

 Cherney, together with his brother Lev Cherney and UK metals traders David and Simon Reuben, founded Trans-World Group (TWG) – the first and largest private company in Russia, which produced aluminium and sold it on Western markets.
 BusinessWeek reports that the brothers "were known for their rough style of doing business".
 Sam Kislin was a partner of Michael Cherney in Trans World.

 In 1997, Russia's Interior Minister Anatoly Kulikov linked both the Cherney brothers and Reuben brothers to the Izmaylovskaya mafia which was led by Anton Malevsky in Israel, but, in March 1998, Boris Yeltsin removed Kulikov from his post.

-According to a 7 May 2000 Top Secret magazine (Совершенно секретно) article by Yulia Latynina, the Cherny brothers krysha (крыша) or "roof" were the Izmailovskaya mafia, Oleg Soskovets (Олег Сосковец), and Alexander Korzhakov (Александр Коржаков).
+According to a 7 May 2000 Top Secret magazine (Совершенно секретно) article by Yulia Latynina, the Cherney brothers krysha (крыша) or "roof" were the Izmailovskaya mafia, Oleg Soskovets (Олег Сосковец), and Alexander Korzhakov (Александр Коржаков).

 In 1994, TWG was drawn into a government inquiry into the theft of more than $US100 million from Russia's central bank by a number of separate criminal groups during the early 1990s.
 In an article on TWG, Fortune magazine reported: "That a theft occurred is not in dispute, nor is the fact that the Cherneys ended up with a piece of the stolen money and used it to partially fund Trans World's startup phase in 1992....
 The inquiry's objective was to determine whether the Cherneys knew the funds were indeed stolen."

 In an attempt to clean up its reputation and refute allegations of questionable business practices, the Reuben brothers hired Mayer Brown & Platt, a US-based law firm.
 Terrence Burke, an investigator employed by the law firm and former acting head of the DEA, recommended that the Reubens sever their ties with Cherney after the FBI told him that "it believed Michael himself was an organised crime figure."
 As a result, Michael was paid $US400 million "just to go away" while his brother Lev remained with the company.

 In August 2001 a Fortune article notes, "the prosecutor's office in Düsseldorf notified the Reuben brothers that it had terminated its probe into alleged money laundering, saying 'I hereby confirm expressly that there is no remaining suspicion of money laundering or any other criminal actions.'"
-However, the same article states that the Kroll report "doesn't discuss an essential part of the story", nor does it "explore the complex business and financial relationships in Russia between the Reubens and Lev and Michael Chernoy."
+However, the same article states that the Kroll report "doesn't discuss an essential part of the story", nor does it "explore the complex business and financial relationships in Russia between the Reubens and Lev and Michael Cherney."